learn-co-curriculum/phase-3-mock-code-challenge-freebie-tracker/README.md

 Writing error-free code is more important than completing all of the deliverables listed.
 You should be testing your code in the console as you write.

 Similarly, messy code that works is better than clean code that doesn't.
 First, prioritize getting things working.
-Then, if there is time at the end, refactor your code to adhere to best practices.
+Then, if there is time at the end, refdev your code to adhere to best practices.

 **Before you submit!** Save and run your code to verify that it works as you expect.
 If you have any methods that are not working yet, feel free to leave comments describing your progress.

 ## What You Already Have
 The starter code has migrations and models for the initial `Company` and `Dev` models, and seed data for some `Company` instances and `Dev` instances.

-You will need to create the migration for the `Swag` table using the attributes specified in the deliverables below.
+You will need to create the migration for the `swags` table using the attributes specified in the deliverables below.

 ## Deliverables
 Deliverables use the notation `#` for instance methods, and `.` for class methods.